新东方老师好

 D) America is in the right direction to uproot racism.

-10. A) He thinks its not effective B) He believes it was badly designed.
+10. A) He thinks it’s not effective.
+B) He believes it was badly designed.

-C) He assumes its not fully observed D) He holds its ideal in fighting against racism.
+C) He assumes it’s not fully observed.
+D) He holds it’s ideal in fighting against racism.

 11. A) The founding principles of the Civil Rights Act.